 Weight loss takes time.
 Instead of stressing about why the scale went up two pounds after weeks of progress, focus on your spiritual journey and mental weight loss.
 Getting your mind right is just as important as whipping your body back into shape.

-A lot of people lose a significant amount of weight and gain it back because they still hold onto the mental baggage that lead them to unhealthy eating habits.
+A lot of people lose a significant amount of weight and gain it back because they still hold onto the mental baggage that leads them to unhealthy eating habits.
 Your temporary setback can be as simple as eliminating stress, a common factor of weight gain.

 Getting yourself prepared mentally will help ease the expectation of fast results and remind you that you are on a journey of change, something that takes time.

 “Achieving and more importantly maintaining weight loss requires patience.
-When it comes to your overall health it’s important to play the long game… Think about what’s sustainable for you as an individual.
+When it comes to your overall health, it’s important to play the long game… Think about what’s sustainable for you as an individual.
 Attempting to lose 10 pounds in a week is not healthy or realistic, it’s just not the way the body works.
-Plus it can lead to bad habits, like yo-yo dieting,” said Tangia Estrada, the creator of Hello Gorgeous Fitness.
+Plus it can lead to bad habits, like yo-yo dieting,” says Tangia Estrada, the creator of Hello Gorgeous Fitness.

-2. Weekend binging
+2. Weekend binging weight loss

 An entire week of clean eating can make weekend temptations a little harder to resist.
-But, falling off of your normal routine not only discredits all of your hard work during the week, it shows a lack of commitment to your decision to adopt a healthier lifestyle.
+But, falling off of your normal routine not only discredits all of your hard work during the week, but it also shows a lack of commitment to your decision to adopt a healthier lifestyle.

 “The body keeps an accurate record of everything you put into it and it responds accordingly.
-Just because you stuck to a healthy meal plan for five days in a row, doesn’t mean that you can spend Saturday and Sunday eating everything in sight and drinking like a new prohibition era is about to start,” said Estrada.
+Just because you stuck to a healthy meal plan for five days in a row, doesn’t mean that you can spend Saturday and Sunday eating everything in sight and drinking like a new prohibition era is about to start,” says Estrada.

 According to Estrada, that weekend binge behavior is undoing all the hard work you put in during the week.
-That behavior not only has a negative impact on your body, it’s also emotionally demoralizing.
+That behavior not only has